 Density Option 2: Dynamic Browser Population (DBP)

 Ungulate populations are influenced by density-dependent growth and mortality, along with other factors that may reduce population density (e.g. hunting, predation, disease outbreaks).
 Under the DBP option, density-dependent changes in the ungulate populations are modeled according to the discrete-time quadratic model (May 1975), which models population increases or decreases in relation to a population carrying capacity.
 When the animal population exceeds its carrying capacity, animal mortality exceeds recruitment and the population declines.
 When the animal population is less than carrying capacity, recruitment of new animals exceeds mortality and the population increases.
 The carrying capacity of the animal population is estimated by the annual forage requirements for individual animals in the population in relation to the forage biomass available across the landscape.
 Additional factors also reduce ungulate populations and are modeled accordingly (e.g. harvest, stochastic mortality, and predation).
-Stochasticity is incorporated by parameter estimates for population growth and mortality factors using mean estimates and normal distributions.
+Stochasticity is incorporated by parameter estimates for population growth and mortality factors assuming a uniform distribution of potential values between minimum and maximum.

 Calculate Zone Carrying Capacity